Early Years Foundation Stage

 Communication and Language

 We will be developing our communication skills, our receptive and expressive skills and our understanding of language.
 We will explore stories and different text types such as poems, joining in the repeated phrases, learning nursery rhymes and riddles and many songs.
+We will be exploring stories and different text types through Pie Corbett’s Talk for Writing.
+We will learn how to listen to, repeat and tell our own stories, which story words to use, how to use characters and how to end the story.
 We will be learning to follow instructions and be as independent as we possibly can be.
 We will be developing our listening and attention skills throughout each day in order to prepare us for learning.
-We will be learning to express our needs, wants, opinions and when a delay in our needs occurs; developing patience.
-We will be using new words to express ourselves in our play based environment.
+We will be learning to express our needs, wants, opinions and understanding a delay in our needs occurs; developing patience.
+We will be using new words to express ourselves in our inquiry based environment.

 We will be learning to move in a variety of ways and negotiate space safely.
 We will be giving opportunities to climb, run, balance etc..
 We will use the scooters and the bikes to practise taking safety measures as well as adjust speed, direction and movement.
 We will develop gross motor skills using magic wands, for example, in phonics.
 We will be using malleable materials such as playdough to develop our hand strength (for example in dough gym) to develop our fine motor skills.
 We will be handing tin beads, seeds, toys to sort etc.. developing our pincer grip.
 We will also be using tongs to develop our hand muscles.
 We will be developing a preference for a dominant hand, learning how to hold the pencil or pen with a tripod grip.
 We will be learning how to keep ourselves safe when using scissors etc..
 We will be learning how to try a variety of foods including fruit, bread etc… We will be learning good hygiene practices such as hand washing techniques and why it is important.